yt-project/yt_idv/docs/coordinate_systems.rst

 cartesian coordinates of the ray position are converted to the native coordinates of the data, which is used to sample the texture maps (which are stored in native coordinates).
-The initial implementaiton of the algorithm uses the ray entry/exit points of the cartesian bounding boxes, and so not all points along the ray are gaurenteed to lie within the bounds of the data -- though these data points will be discarded during ray tracing, it does mean that a larger number of samples along the ray is required to gaurantee the underlying non-cartesian element is properly sampled compared to the standard cartesian data ray tracing (this is controlled by the ``sample_factor`` attribute of the ``BlockRendering`` component).
+The initial implementaiton of the algorithm uses the ray entry/exit points of the cartesian bounding boxes, and so not all points along the ray are gauranteed to lie within the bounds of the data -- though these data points will be discarded during ray tracing, it does mean that a larger number of samples along the ray may be required to ensure the underlying non-cartesian element is properly sampled compared to the standard cartesian data ray tracing (this is controlled by the ``sample_factor`` attribute of the ``BlockRendering`` component).